lionceptor/car-switch/README.md

 # car-switch
-get car interior image from internet
+got car interior image from internet photoshopped multiple color layers used html/css to code a website that allows for switching between colors "Aston Martin Vulcan Design Lab"

-photoshop colors into different layers

-hover over, switch color